fplonka/blog.fplonka.dev/content/You are, unfortunately, part of the map.md

 title: You are the map, there is no territory
 draft: false
 ---
-Naive rationality says something like:
+A lot of people have a model of human rationality something like:
 - You have some goal.
 - If you have accurate beliefs about reality that will help you achieve your goal.
 - So clearly you should seek to have accurate beliefs.

+Let's call this the "naive rationality" view.
 I think this doesn't always work, in particular when it comes to beliefs which are tied up with your sense of self, or your idea of who you are.

 I think normies in particular understand this at an intuitive level, and so don't do the autistic truth-seeking thing as much.
 I will try to explain from the autistic/object-level frame why this is the case.
 ## The problem TODO